marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 The function `record()` will create a variable in the decisions table with the name of the first argument and the value of the second argument.
 In the example above, the decisions table would have one column with the name 'PGGshare', the value of which would equal the value of the JavaScript variable 'publicGoodShare'.

+.. note:: Make sure that the variables you write to the database have *unique names*.
+In addition, for database management reasons, it is currently not possible to create new variables in the database using *for loops* or *while loops*.
+Italic function parameters are optional.

 The function `setBonus()` will write the value in its argument to the variable `bonusAmount` in the 'sessions' table.
 It will also update the variable `totalEarnings` in that table to the sum of `bonusAmount` and `participationFee`.